Request for Applications

 The NHCGNE and NEXus have accepted applications from schools with a strong commitment to gerontological nursing.
 These schools are institutions currently offering doctoral programs in nursing who are interested in increasing access to doctoral level courses in gerontological nursing practice, education, and research, through partnerships and distance technology.

-This John A. Hartford Foundation/National Hartford Centers of Gerontological Nursing Excellence funding opportunity encouraged Schools of Nursing to apply for an award of $10,000 to support membership in the NHCGNE and NEXus.
+This John A. Hartford Foundation/National Hartford Centers of Gerontological Nursing Excellence will award of $10,000 to support membership in the NHCGNE and NEXus.
+Case Western Reserve University was the first school to join NEXus and the NHCGNE under this RFA.

 NOTE: NEXus invites all schools of nursing to join, regardless of whether you qualify under this RFA.
 Schools who desire access to high quality doctoral level courses should contact Paula McNeil, Executive Director of Western Institute of Nursing.